top of page

 The Rise and Risk of Facial Recognition: Convenience vs. Privacy

-by: Michael M. Ralph | Cybersecurity, Legal Services Facial recognition is everywhere — from unlocking your phone to identifying you in public spaces.
+by: Michael M. Ralph | Managed Cybersecurity Services, Legal Business Services Facial recognition is everywhere — from unlocking your phone to identifying you in public spaces.
 While it’s revolutionizing security and convenience, it’s also raising serious concerns about privacy, bias, and control.
 The Rise of Facial Recognition In the past decade, facial recognition has evolved from a futuristic concept to an everyday utility.
-Businesses use it for authentication, personalization, and fraud preventi
+Businesses use it for authentication, personal

 mike979706